 - French Phrases

 Lachine Canal National Historic Site.
 The Lachine Canal is all about leisure now, but it wasn't always so.
 Built in 1825 to get boats and cargo around the treacherous Lachine Rapids, it quickly became a magnet for all sorts of industries.
 But when the St. Lawrence Seaway opened in 1959, allowing large cargo ships to sail straight from the Atlantic to the Great Lakes without stopping in Montréal, the canal closed to navigation and became an illicit dumping ground for old cars and the bodies of victims of underworld killings.
 The area around it degenerated into an industrial slum.

 A federal agency rescued the place in 1978, planting lawns and trees along the old canal, transforming it into a long, thin park, or parc linéaire.
 The abandoned canneries, sugar refineries, and steelworks have since been converted into desirable residential and commercial condominiums.
 The bicycle path is the first link in the more than 97 km (60 miles) of bike trails that make up the Pôle des Rapides (514/364–4490 www.poledesrapides.com)

-Two permanent exhibits at the Lachine Canal Visitor Services Centre, at the western end of the canal, explain its history and construction, and the center also has a shop and lookout terrace.
-You can take a guided boat tour (C$18, plus tax) of the canal from late May to early October (514/469-7443).
-500 chemin des Iroquois, Lachine, Montréal, QC, H8S 4J5.
-514/283-6054. www.pc.gc.ca.
+Two permanent exhibits at the Lachine Canal Visitor Services Centre, at the western end of the canal, explain its history and construction.
+The center also has a shop and lookout terrace.
+Lachine Canal, Lachine, Montréal, QC, H8S 4J5.
+514/283–6054. www.pc.gc.ca.
 Free.
-10-4.
+10–4.
 Angrignon.